 - How much physical activity do you get every day?

 Your doctor also will likely run other tests, such as a blood pressure check and lab tests.
-Collecting all of this information is the only way to make an accurate assessment of your health risk and to diagnose a condition such as coronary artery disease.
+Collecting all of this information is the only way to make an accurate assessment of your health risk and to diagnose a condition such as coronary heart disease.

 Lifestyle Changes Make a Big Difference